 – Her triumphal progress through the skies.
 Hence he was called.

-7. Adverbs of Adverbs of affirmation or negation – They are the adverbs which tell us whether an action is done or not.
+They are the adverbs that tell us whether an action is done or not.

 Examples – surely, certainly, not, probably etc.